Hess's Law of Constant Heat Summation

-The total enthalpy change for a reaction is independent of the pathway between reactants and products, provided the initial and final conditions are the same.
-This is a consequence of enthalpy being a state function.
+The total enthalpy change for a reaction is independent of the pathway taken between initial reactants and final products, provided the initial and final conditions are identical.
+This is a direct consequence of enthalpy being a state function (conserving energy via the First Law of Thermodynamics).

 Using Formation Data (ΔHf⦵)